 Valerian root (Valeriana officinalis) is another nervine herb, although it is stronger than lemon balm and is more of a sedative.
 It’s the root of the plant used to make medicine.

 Valerian is most well-known for its sleep benefits and is commonly used throughout the globe.
 It interacts with the GABA receptor, like many of the supplements on this list, to help calm the nervous system response.
-Valerian has been shown to reduce time it takes to fall asleep and improve subjective measures of sleep quality.
+Valerian has been shown to reduce time it takes to fall asleep15 and improve subjective measures of sleep quality.

 When choosing valerian root for sleep issues, choosing a standardized product is important.
-Some of the active constituents in valerian are unstable and quality may vary among herbal products.
+Some of the active constituents16 in valerian are unstable and quality may vary among herbal products.
 A starting dose is 100mg standardized to contain 0.8% valerenic acid.

 L-Theanine for Sleep